fastmcp-me/iceberg-mcp/README.md

 ### Prerequisites

-- Iceberg catalog managed in AWS Glue
+- Apache Iceberg™ catalog managed in AWS Glue
 - AWS profile configured on the machine, with access to the catalog
 - `uv` package manager - install via `brew install uv` or see [official installation guide](https://docs.astral.sh/uv/getting-started/installation/)